-- Mid-Atlantic/North East Region (CT, DC, DE, MA, MD, NH, NJ, NY, OH, PA, RI, VT, ME)
+Includes: CT, DC, DE, KY, MA, MD, ME, NC, NH, NJ, NY, OH, PA, RI, VA, VT, or WV

-- West Region (AK, AZ, CA, CO, HI, ID, KS, MN, MT, ND, NE, NM, NV, OK, OR, SD, UT, WA, WI, WY)
+Includes: AK, AZ, CA, CO, HI, IA, ID, IL, IN, KS, MI, MN, MO, MT, ND, NE, NM, NV, OR, SD, UT, WA, WI, or WY

-All scholarship award recipients must apply to Walden within 15 months of receiving their state teacher of the year award.
+All scholarship award recipients must apply to Walden within 24 months of receiving their state teacher of the year award.
 Once Walden has verified the recipient’s status as a state teacher of the year award winner, the recipient may complete the application and begin the enrollment process

 Individuals who participate in the Walden state teacher of the year scholarship program must affirm that they are willing and able to participate in all publicity efforts surrounding the program.
 Such publicity may include news releases and media advisories, local and national media coverage, media interviews and photos, and other similar public relations activities.
 Scholarship recipients must sign a release that allows Walden University to use the individual’s participation in the program for publicity purposes without limitation and states that all such materials remain the sole and exclusive property of Walden University.